Frequently Asked Questions

 - How do the parties and the mediator work together?

 - Must an agreement be reached in Mediation?

-- If the parties reach an agreement through Mediation, what is next?
+- If the parties reach an agreement through Mediation, what happens next?

-- Do I have to have a consulting attorney in Mediation?
+- Do I need to have a consulting attorney in Mediation?

 - Who should consider Mediation?